MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/bot-session-licensing.md

 ---
 title: "Bot sessions and licensing | MicrosoftDocs"
-description: "Use this article to learn about bot sessions and how you can purchase additional chatbot sessions." ms.date: 06/21/2022
+description: "Use this article to learn about bot sessions and licensing in Omnichannel for Customer Service." ms.date: 11/18/2022
 author: neeranelli
 ms.author: nenellim
 manager: shujoshi